 - Digital marketing

 - Retail management

 - Graphic arts

-Scott Niederjohn, Lakeland's associate professor of business administration and director of the MBA program, said these emphases have been added after extensive consultation with Lakeland's corporate partners.
+Scott Niederjohn, Dean of Lakeland's School of Business & Entrepreneurship, said these emphases have been added after extensive consultation with Lakeland's corporate partners.

 These emphases, Niederjohn said, allow students to learn all of the traditional marketing skills needed to enter the industry, while at the same time being able to specialize.